noturbob/Redact/README.md

   next();
 });

-// Attaching data to the request app.use((req, res, next) => {
+// Middleware to attach data to the request object app.use((req, res, next) => {
   req.requestTime = Date.now();
   next();